Hochschule Kaiserslautern - from the region, for the region, into the world

-The Hochschule Kaiserslautern sees itself as a modern university for applied sciences and design.
-Around 6,200 students from more than 80 countries and some 150 professors study, teach, and research in five faculties at the Kaiserslautern, Pirmasens, and Zweibrücken campuses.
+The Hochschule Kaiserslautern is a modern university for applied sciences and design.
+Around 6,300 students from more than 80 countries and some 150 professors study, teach, and research in five faculties at the Kaiserslautern, Pirmasens, and Zweibrücken campuses.
 In 1996, the Hochschule emerged from a department of the former Hochschule Rheinland-Pfalz, which dates back to the mid-19th century, and utilized its independence to devote itself to the core tasks of undergraduate education, academic development, applied research and development and its resulting technology transfer, and to further improve its competitive standing.

-The courses offered consist of more than 50 innovative Bachelor’s, Master’s, and vocational training courses in the fields of Life and Engineering Sciences, Design, Business Studies, IT, and Communications.
-The study courses are designed to be practice-oriented, interdisciplinary, and flexible, and are also characterized by strong links to the local region.
+The courses offered consist of more than 70 innovative Bachelor’s, Master’s, and further education courses in the fields of Engineering Sciences, Life Sciences, Design, Business, Computer Sciences.
+The scientific study courses are designed to be practice-oriented, interdisciplinary flexible and are also characterized by strong links to the local region.
 A high level of internationalism in the study courses is ensured by promoting student and professor exchanges with more than 100 partner universities worldwide.

 The HS Kaiserslautern is making a considerable contribution to safeguarding the next generation of skilled workers and to the training of skilled and management employees in the region with the future-oriented development of the range of courses offered, and with new study models, such as the Cooperative Study Model KOSMO that the university offers in close cooperation with industry partners, and by opening up the university to professionally qualified students.